UPDATE: the FBI is seeking potential victims of Bitconnect, so if you invested in Bitconnect, you can complete a brief questionnaire.

 The problem with Bitconnect is that the data about their price comes from their own website they manage.
 That data can easily be manipulated since it’s not even a 3rd party.
 So you are trusting a ponzi scheme to provide accurate data about their own coins being traded.
 I get it, the stupid people should lose their money.
 But CMC is actively and knowingly promoting a scam and making money off of others who will lose money.
 (By romromyeah)

-CMC didn’t block Bitconnect or other Ponzi scheme scams because that could lower their earnings and CMC continued advertising BCC even after the crash, so as a result community exploded with negative posts and proposed many other alternatives that have even better features than CMC:
+CMC didn’t block Bitconnect (BCC), nor other Ponzi scheme scams because that could lower their earnings and CMC continued advertising BCC even after the crash, so as a result community exploded with negative posts and proposed many other alternatives, some of which even have better features than CMC:

 Most YouTube promoters of Bitconnect didn’t have any financial background, were new to investing or cryptocurrencies, didn’t teach their followers about importance of diversification or risk-management.
 However, they convinced many people to sign up under their affiliate links and earned millions from referrals by using misleading video titles, while most of them didn’t even get back their initial investments and earned everything just from referrals.